oroinc/documentation/backend/entities-data-management/workflows/transition-forms.rst

 They are:

 - `handler` - an alias of a registered service by tag `oro_form.registry.form_handler`.
 You can use the default one by passing `'default'`.
-See more about form update handler in |Update Handler|.
+See more about form update handler in :ref:`Update Handler <bundle-docs-platform-form-bundle-update-handler>`.

 - `template` - the name of a template that should be used for the custom form, the default value is `@OroWorkflow/actions/update.html.twig`, and this template can be used as a starting point for customizations.